Sunrise period: Start date sunrise

 In this type of sunrise, the registry must give 30 days' notice before commencing the sunrise.
 Once the sunrise starts, it must run for at least 30 days or more.
 Claims by trademark owners are processed on a first-come-first-served basis, so there is no need for auctions and domains are registered as claims are made during the sunrise period.
 This type of sunrise has so far been very rare among New gTLD strings, and has benefits for registries while causing concerns for rights holders.

 Sunrise domain name registration

 Trademark holders have first right to register their trademarked terms.
 Every new gTLD is required to organize a sunrise period of at least 30 days before domain names are offered to the general public.
 If a company/business or an individual is interested in protecting their brand in the New gTLD era, they should register as trademark holder or trademark agent with Trademark Clearinghouse (TMCH).
 On successful registration, they may submit their trademark records and be eligible for trademark claims notification and/or sunrise services.
-A brand owner should aware about launch of new TLDs to educate himself on the different tactics i.e. defensive registrations, monitoring, blocking or creating a new strategy; registering a mark in the TMCH is the first step.
+A brand owner should be aware of the launch of new TLDs to educate himself on the different tactics i.e. defensive registrations, monitoring, blocking or creating a new strategy; registering a mark in the TMCH is the first step.